caiwenhao/grafana-dashboards/README.md

             labels:
               instance: db1

 How you name jobs is not important.
-However, "Prometheus" dashboard assumes the job name is `prometheus`.
+However, "prometheus" dashboard assumes the job name is `prometheus`.

 #### Exporter options